ZenSeven-ai/lemonade-stand/README.md

 - things to still do: add sounds when picking the lemons, making lemonade
 - make money when selling to the stand
 - also the special.

+06/10
+- made the stand add money when clicked
+- I have the idea of having the customers come up to the stand and
+- if you have them waiting too long they will chase you until you make lemonade?